ralphje/destructify/docs/fields.rst

                 value >>= 7
             return stream.write(bytes(result))

-Though actually parsing the field may seem like a complicated thing, the actual parsing is quite easy: you define how the field is read/written and you are done.
-When writing a field, you must always take care of some other things:
+Though actually parsing the field may seem like a complicated beast, the actual parsing is quite easy: you define how the field is read/written and you are done.
+When writing a field, you must always take care of the following:

 * You must add in some checks to verify that everything is as you'd expect.
 In the above example, we have omitted these checks for brevity, but added a comment where you still need to add some checks, for instance, verify that we have